paulojamorim/computer-architecture/project2/src/README.md

 ### Benchmark toy
 * It is a small program that applies mean filter in an image.
 The amount of consumed memory in accordance with the input image size.
 * An image sample is proved.
+In particular I tested with a 271.66 MB of [http://www.jpl.nasa.gov/spaceimages/details.php?id=PIA18912](Milky Way galaxy) image from JPL NASA.
 * To run: `./toy toy_input.bmp output_img.png`

 ### Compile: